bmanders716/bmanders716.github.io/cookbook.md

 Pour the sauce on a dish and pile up the rabbit in the middle of it.

-Chicken ‡ la Tartare.
+Chicken ‡†¨a Tartare.

 Proceed as in the foregoing recipe, substituting a chicken for a rabbit.

-Pigeons Stewed ‡ l'Italienne.
+Pigeons Stewed ‡†¨'Italienne.

 _Ingredients_--3 pigeons.
                1 piece of carrot, turnip, and onion.